minhyekimlee/Interpretable-Machine-Learning/README.md

   * Training data rows = 112,253, columns = 23
   * Validation data rows = 48,085, columns = 23
 * All Training Data Columns
-  * **row id**: Numeric input, value that uniquely identifies a row in a table.
-  * Attributes selected to remediate our model for fairness regarding demographic information.
+  * **Attributes selected to remediate our model for fairness regarding demographic information.**
   * **black**: Binary numeric input, whether the borrower is Black (1) or not (0).
   * **asian**: Binary numeric input, whether the borrower is Asian (1) or not (0).
   * **white**: Binary numeric input, whether the borrower is White (1) or not (0).
   * **male**: Binary numeric input, whether the borrower is male (1) or not (0).
   * **female**: Binary numeric input, whether the borrower is female (1) or not (0).
-  * Attributes selected to fit our model which best explain the relationship of an independent variable with the target variable
+  * **Attributes selected to fit our model which best explain the relationship of an independent variable with the target variable**
   * **term 360**: Binary numeric input, whether the mortgage is a standard 360 month mortgage (1) or a different type of mortgage (0).
   * **conforming**: Binary numeric input, whether the mortgage conforms to normal standards (1), or whether the loan is different (0), e.g., jumbo, HELOC, reverse mortgage, etc.
   * **debt to income ratio missing**: Binary numeric input, missing marker (1) for debt to income ratio std.